SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 5. Add a _Commit status publisher_ build feature which posts to GitHub (requires a personal access token).
 6. Add two _Agent Requirements_ ensuring that `env.GEM_HOME` and `tools.xcode.home` exist.
 Check that some agents are compatible and assignable (if agents are configured manually you might need to explicitly allow the configuration to be run).

-## Unit tests
+## Tests

-To have TeamCity run unit tests for GitHub pull requests and post the corresponding status back to GitHub:
+To have TeamCity run tests for GitHub pull requests and post the corresponding status back to GitHub:

 1. Create a TeamCity configuration called _Tests iOS_.
 2. Add a VCS _Trigger_ on `+:pull/*`.